 You are in a small classroom at your local language school or university.
 It is almost the end of the semester, and your speaking class has been fun all year.
-They have learned vocabulary, done role plays and strategic interaction, and practiced speaking to one another and to you.
+You class has learned vocabulary, done role plays and strategic interaction, and practiced speaking to one another and to you.
 The big question now is how do you evaluate their progress?
 You either speak or you don’t, right?
 It’s either good or it isn’t.
-The good news is this: you can give objective grades in a speaking class.
-Just use the following criteria as you evaluate your students’ speaking abilities, and you can give them helpful feedback as to their language learning and also a fair and well earned grade.
+The good news is this: You can give objective grades in a speaking class.
+Just use the following criteria to evaluate your students’ speaking abilities, then give them helpful feedback to their language learning skills and a fair and well-earned grade.

 Here's How You Can Evaluate Speaking

 Most teachers will be familiar with the concept of grading with a rubric, a table with different criteria and a grading scale.
 If you have never created a rubric before, it’s really quite easy.
 Simply choose the criteria on which you will grade students and list them down the left side of the page.
 Then create an even number of columns along the top of the page.

 If this is your first rubric, four is the easiest to start with.
 These columns will represent the potential skill levels of your students.
 For each criterion, define what level of ability a student would need to exhibit on each of the four leves.
 For example, the most straightforward way to label the boxes in the rubric would be, “Meets expectations high, meets expectations low, slightly underperforms, does not meet expectations.”
 The more rubrics you make, the more detailed you can be in your descriptions.
 Then, as you evaluate each student, determine at which level he or she is performing.
 Take the average level among the criteria and you have an objective grade with suggestions for areas in which your student can improve.